 He added that the company is also focused on making regional films and regional comics.
 “Cinema is language agnostic and story is the most important thing.
 One has to feel emotionally attached to it, and that’s why five/six shows have worked so well on the OTT platforms.
 The streaming platforms are also evolving and the studios-producers are backing some really good projects.
 We’re digging deeper in the South as it is our new arena to explore and are open to partner with local artists and writers.
 Many newcomers are already working on a lot of projects with us.”

 The company is also adapting Code Name Alpha as a one and half hour film and a five part series; Caravan and Village as web series.
 For Code Name Alpha, Yali Dream Creations will also give out comic books for free as a marketing tool around the release of the film.

-A documentary filmmaker by profession, Devineni further noted that all Priya’s Shakti comics and content are free, however one should also keep an keen eye on the distribution of content alongside creation of it.
+A documentary filmmaker by profession, Devineni further noted that all Priya’s Shakti comics and content are free, however, one should also keep a keen eye on the distribution of content alongside the creation of it.
 He collaborated with NGOs, Government foundations that have worked for them to build on a franchise.

 Like others, Sharma too agreed with emphasising on storytelling and building a loyal audience base.
 He zeroed down on character and plot development which would eventually lead to success.